 - Seeds - Sunflower and pumpkin seeds will add a great taste and crunch.

-Grease and sprinkle your loaf pan with cinnamon and sugar before pouring in the batter.
+- Grease and sprinkle your bread pan with cinnamon and sugar before pouring in the batter.
 The bread will bake with a delicious "crunch" on the sides.

-Allow the baked bread to cool in the pan for 10 minutes before removing it.
-The pan will be hot and the bread will continue to "bake" as it sits.
+- Allow the baked bread to rest in the hot pan for 10 minutes before removing it.
+The bread will continue to "bake" as it sits.

-Let the zucchini bread cool a little bit before slicing it, so it doesn't crumble and fall apart.
+- Let the loaf of zucchini bread cool for at least 30 minutes before slicing it.
+This gives it time to set up properly, so it doesn't crumble and fall apart.

 Yes, you can.
-Fill muffin tins 2/3 full and bake at 350° for 20 minutes.
-Check with a toothpick to see if the muffins are done.
+Fill muffin tins ⅔ full and bake at 350° for 20 minutes.
+Insert a toothpick in the center to see if they are done.

 Other Sweet Bread Recipes